treasure-data/td-client-ruby/README.md

 To specify a custom User-Agent please see the option below.

-=== Additional User-Agent(s)
+### Additional User-Agent(s)

-Add the +:user_agent+ key to the opts hash to provide an additional user agent for all the interactions with the APIs.
+Add the `:user_agent` key to the opts hash to provide an additional user agent for all the interactions with the APIs.
-The provided user agent string will be added to this default client library user agent +TD-Client-Ruby: X.Y.Z+ where X.Y.Z is the version number of this Ruby Client library.
+The provided user agent string will be added to this default client library user agent `TD-Client-Ruby: X.Y.Z` where X.Y.Z is the version number of this Ruby Client library.

 E.g.